Related Posts

 Evidence from In Vitro Studies

 In vitro studies have demonstrated promising results regarding the effectiveness of peptide-based Lyme disease agents.
 These studies involve exposing cultured Borrelia burgdorferi cells to different peptide sequences and assessing their impact on bacterial growth and survival.
-Several peptides have shown significant antimicrobial activity against the bacteria, inhibiting their replication and reducing their viability.
+Several peptides have shown significant antimicrobial activity against the bacteria, inhibiting their replication and reducing viability.
 Furthermore, some peptides have exhibited synergistic effects when combined with traditional antibiotics commonly used for treating Lyme disease.

 In Vivo Studies on Animal Models